Exploring Dunkeld and Birnam

 Town Centre Amenities

-The town centres of Birnam and Dunkeld are vibrant and welcoming, featuring an array of charming shops, cafes, and restaurants.
+The town centres of Birnam and Dunkeld are vibrant and welcoming, featuring an array of charming shops, cafes, pubs and restaurants.
 Visitors can stroll down Atholl Street in Dunkeld, exploring local boutiques and enjoying the warm hospitality of the local area.
 The Ell Shop, a popular spot, offers unique souvenirs and local crafts, providing a perfect memento of your visit.

 Accommodation